These general principles are beneficial for everyone, but are particularly important if you work with data of heightened sensitivity.

 - Always transmit confidential data securely.

 - You must not send confidential data in an email, in the body of a message or as an attachment, unless the data is encrypted.
 While Microsoft Office 2007 includes a facility for appropriately strong encryption of documents, the password-protection feature found in older versions of Word and Excel is not sufficient.
 Similar facilities in other applications may or may not fulfill this requirement.
-For information on another tool for encrypting email see KB article, “What is the Cisco Registered Envelope Service (CRES).”
+For information on another tool for encrypting email see KB article, “About the Cisco Secure Email Encryption Service (CSEES).”

 - You must not send confidential data in an IM (instant message) or a text message.